 Water and mud may enter gas systems during a flood.
 Even if appliances appear to be working normally, the flue or ventilation systems may be affected.
 For safety reasons it is most important to have appliances inspected by a CORGI registered engineer before they are used for the first time after flooding.

 Flooding can contribute to the growth of mould in homes, which can present a health risk, especially to people with asthma, allergies, other breathing conditions and those with a suppressed immune system.
 Always ventilate.

 It is recommended that you only fully reoccupy your home once it has been thoroughly cleaned and disinfected and allowed to dry out.
 Be careful walking through floodwater, there may be debris, open covers, open grates or other hazards you cannot see and sediments may be slippery.
 Always move slowly and carefully.

 Never enter flooded areas or touch wet electrical equipment, unless you are certain that the power is off.
 Do not assume that any part of a flooded electrical installation/appliance is safe.

 Do not turn the power back on or use electrical equipment unless advised to do so or if checked by a qualified electrician.
-Items may work and appear safe but once they have been under water, they could cause fire.
+Items may work and appear safe but once they have been underwater, they could cause a fire.

-Guide to resistant and resilient repair after a flood (word doc 621kb opens in new window)
+Guide to resistant and resilient repair after a flood (word 621kb)